Welcome to our 2nd installment of the Sinnoh dex! Shall we get started?

 So the next Pokemon I remember was a little curious amongst fans because they resembled Lapras (especially the blue ones) actually these were the first Pokemon that were different from placement in Sinnoh.
 The pink ones are the West Sea variation while the blue are the East Sea variation.
 Shellos are Water types while Gastrodon gains the Ground type.
 Honestly, if it wasn’t for the variations, this would’ve been forgotten amongst some of the other in the Sinnoh generation.

 So a lot of this Generation is about the past 3 gaining evolutions and pre-evolutions.
-The first to really show off is that Aipom gains an evolution.
-The only way to get one is actually teaching Aipom Double Hit and then leveling it up.
+The first to really show that off is that Aipom gains an evolution.
+The only way to get one is actually teaching Aipom, Double Hit and then leveling it up.
 To be honest, Aipom was probably my most forgettable to memory Pokemon in Johto so I find it really odd that it got an evolution.
 Even then, I don’t seem to recall Ambipom much anyways…Weird right?

 039: Drifloon, 040: Drifblim